servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 to contribute, and inheriting from `SimpleSwapService<string>` or `SwapServiceBase` could help you a lot to add it.

-You probably understand now that `KeepAliveTime` should be higher (typically - much higher) than `SwapTime`: once `KeepAliveTime` passes, you may loose the `IComputed` instance.
+You probably understand now that `MinCacheDuration` should be higher (typically - much higher) than `SwapTime`: once `MinCacheDuration` passes, you may loose the `IComputed` instance.
 And once this happens, its "swapped out" value becomes unusable too, because its dependency graph is destroyed, and thus there is no way to tell if it's consistent or not now without recomputing it